RageAgainstThePixel/OpenAI-DotNet/README.md

 ## Requirements

-This library is based on .NET 6.0.
+This library targets .NET 6.0 and above.

 It should work across console apps, winforms, wpf, asp.net, etc.